dguerri/random-tech-stuff/Stress and burnout/index.md

 > In reality, **_you unconsciously just set a wrong, ruthless, unrealistic, expectation for yourself_**.

-Keep in mind that "a smooth sea never makes a skilful sailor".
+Keep in mind that "a smooth sea never makes a skillful sailor".
 Human nature is so that we grow and become better when we survive struggles.
 You just need to hit some additional milestones before getting where you want to be, while growing and becoming a better version of yourself.

 **_Building Purpose_**